Katelyn Davis: Investigation Into Abuse Was Opened Before Death

 Following the tragic death of 12-year-old Georgia native Katelyn Davis late last year, new information has come to light suggesting that Polk County Police had already opened an investigation into the alleged abuse of the girl.

 Davis’ death made headlines around the world after she live streamed her suicide online, leading many to question how she got to that point.
-Davis was an active blogger and it is believed her posts mentioning alleged physical and sexual abuse at the hands of a male family member may have tipped off local police into opening the investigation.
+Davis was an active blogger, and it is believed her posts mentioning alleged physical and sexual abuse at the hands of a male family member may have tipped off local police into opening the investigation.

 In the wake of Davis’ death, there has been much attention from media and the public into the home life of the girl.
 Much of the information has been pulled from Davis’ blog, “Diary of a Broken Doll” where she posted under the name “Dolly”.